Freezing broad beans

 L-dopa is the active phytonutrient in broad beans that is so beneficial; it can cross the blood-brain barrier and be used to synthesise the neurotransmitter.

-It also just makes us feel better about ourselves and life in general; just look at the demeanour on the faces of those suffering from Parkinson's disease.
+It also just makes us feel better about ourselves and life in general; just look at the demeanour on the faces of so many but not all of those suffering from Parkinson's disease.

 1. Pick young broad beans pods; in this instance you should wash them.